commschamp/cc_tutorial/tutorials/tutorial7/README.md

 ```
 Also note, that when defining the actual handler classes with accessing the message member
 fields and/or member functions the actual type of the message needs to be known, i.e. the
-message types / classes need to be defined before defining the handlers.
+message types / classes need to be defined before defining the handling functions.

 This was a bit of theory.
 Now let's take a closer look at the [ClientSession](src/ClientSession.h).
 The [comms::GenericHandler](https://arobenko.github.io/comms_doc/classcomms_1_1GenericHandler.html)